vishakhadhonde9/Linux-/Session-5.md

 - Kernel Release: This provides the release number of the kernel.
 - Kernel Architecture: This indicates the system's architecture, such as x86_64 for 64-bit systems or i686 for 32-bit systems.
 - Operating System: This specifies the name of the operating system.
+## ls(List)-
+* It is used to list files and directories in a directory.
+It is used to list files and directories in a directory.
+- l: Long format.
+Displays detailed information about files, including permissions, owner, group, size, and modification time.
+- a: All entries.
+Shows hidden files (those starting with a dot .).
+- h: Human-readable.
+Prints file sizes in a human-readable format (e.g., KB, MB, GB).
+- R: Recursive.
+Lists subdirectories recursively.
+It is used to display files and directories in reverse order.
+It reverses the order of the sorting, showing the files or directories in descending order based on their names.
+- t: Sort by modification time, newest first.
+- S: Sort by file size, largest first.

 ## mkdir(make directory)-
 - Used to create directories (folders).